ursuscamp/nomen/docs/HOWTO.md

 1. A Bitcoin UTXO (txid, vout)
 2. A destination address
-3. A keypair (any schnorr-compatible Bitcoin or hex-encoded Nostr keypair will work)
+3. A keypair (any schnorr-compatible Bitcoin or Nostr keypair will work)
    * If you need one, use optional step below.